norihiro/obs-face-tracker/doc/properties-ptz.md

 ### Attenuation time for lost face
 After the face is lost, integral term will be attenuated by this time.
 The dimension is time and the unit is s.

+## Face lost behavior

+Make an action if the face has been lost.

+### Timeout until action
+This is a timeout in seconds until the action will be triggered.

+### Recall memory
+Recall a memory (or preset) that is configured in your PTZ camera.
+Set `-1` to disable.
+The default is `-1`.

+Please be careful to use this option as the PTZ camera might change not only pan, tilt, and zoom but also other settings such as focus, and white balance shutter speed.

 ## Output
 This property group configure how to connect to the PTZ camera.